Oluwaferanmi-k/CarPrices-Prediction/README.md

 # CarPrices-Prediction
 Buiding a model to determine the price of a used car to optimize revenue.
 # Objective
-To determine the best-performing model to determine the price of the used car.
-Providing the most important features which determine the price.
+To determine the best-performing model to determine the price of the used car and providing the most important features which determine the price.
 # Data Description
 Id: Unique ID assigned to a specific car.
 year: Manufacture year of the car.